-Ares Capital is a newly organized, closed-end management investment company that has filed an election to be treated as a BDC under the 1940 Act.
+Ares Capital is a closed-end, non-diversified management investment company that is regulated as a BDC under the 1940 Act.
+We were founded in April 2004 and completed an initial public offering of our common stock on October 8, 2004.
 Ares Capital's investment objectives are to generate both current income and capital appreciation through debt and equity investments by primarily investing in U.S. middle market companies, where we believe the supply of primary capital is limited and the investment opportunities are most attractive.

-We anticipate that we will primarily invest in first and second lien senior loans and long-term mezzanine debt.
+We primarily invest in first and second lien senior loans and long-term mezzanine debt.
 In some cases, we may also receive warrants or options in connection with our debt investments.
-We expect that these investments will initially range between \$10 million and \$30 million each, although the investment sizes may be more or less than the targeted range.
-We also anticipate, to a lesser extent, making equity investments in private middle market companies.
-These investments will generally be less than \$10 million each and made in conjunction with loans we make to these companies.
+Our investments will initially range between \$10 million and \$30 million each, although the investment sizes may be more or less than the targeted range.
+We also, to a lesser extent, make equity investments in private middle market companies.
+These investments are generally less than \$10 million each and made in conjunction with loans we make to these companies.

-We expect that the first and second lien senior loans will generally have stated terms of three to ten years and that the mezzanine debt will generally have stated terms of up to ten years, but that the expected average life of such first and second lien loans and mezzanine debt will generally be between three and seven years.
+The first and second lien senior loans generally have stated terms of three to ten years and the mezzanine debt investments generally have stated terms of up to ten years, but the expected average life of such first and second lien loans and mezzanine debt is generally between three and seven years.
 However, there is no limit on the maturity or duration of any security in our portfolio.
-The debt that we invest in will typically not be rated by any rating agency, but we believe that if such investments were rated, they would be below investment grade (rated lower than "Baa3" by Moody's or lower than "BBB-" by Standard & Poor's).
+The debt that we invest in typically is not rated by any rating agency, but we believe that if such investments were rated, they would be below investment grade (rated lower than "Baa3" by Moody's or lower than "BBB-" by Standard & Poor's).
 We may invest without limit in debt of any rating, including securities that have not been rated by any nationally recognized statistical rating organization.

-We believe that our investment adviser, Ares Capital Management, will be able to leverage Ares' current investment platform, resources and existing relationships with financial sponsors, financial institutions, hedge funds and other investment firms to provide us with attractive investments.
-In addition to deal flow, we expect that the Ares investment platform will assist our investment adviser in analyzing, structuring and monitoring investments.
+We believe that our investment adviser, Ares Capital Management, is able to leverage Ares' current investment platform, resources and existing relationships with financial sponsors, financial institutions, hedge funds and other investment firms to provide us with attractive investments.
+In addition to deal flow, the Ares investment platform assists our investment adviser in analyzing, structuring and monitoring investments.
 Ares' senior principals have worked together for many years and have substantial experience in investing in senior loans, high yield bonds, mezzanine debt and private equity.
-The Company will also have access to the Ares staff of approximately 38 investment professionals and to the 19 administrative professionals employed by Ares who will provide assistance in accounting, legal, compliance and investor relations.
+The Company has access to the Ares staff of approximately 38 investment professionals and to the 20 administrative professionals employed by Ares who provide assistance in accounting, legal, compliance and investor relations.

-While our primary focus will be to generate current income and capital appreciation through investments in first and second lien senior loans and mezzanine debt and, to a lesser extent, equity securities of private companies, we intend to invest up to 30% of the portfolio in opportunistic investments.
+While our primary focus is to generate current income and capital appreciation through investments in first and second lien senior loans and mezzanine debt and, to a lesser extent, equity securities of private companies, we also may invest up to 30% of the portfolio in opportunistic investments.
 Such investments may include investments in high-yield bonds, debt and equity securities in collateralized debt obligation vehicles and distressed debt or equity securities of public companies.
 We expect that these public companies generally will have debt that are non-investment grade.
 As part of this 30% of the portfolio, we may also invest in debt of middle market companies located outside of the United States, which investments are not anticipated to be in excess of 5% of the portfolio at the time such investments are made.